-Above: Columbia River (David Warlick) Right: Twin fawns (Jeff Tetrick)
+Above: Columbia River Right: Twin fawns (Jeff Tetrick)

-history, still evident today.
+Visit Trail and discover its rich mining history, still evident today.
 The original smelter was built in 1896 on the banks of the Columbia River to process this ore.
 Today, that smelter has grown to become Teck Cominco, the world's largest zinc and lead smelter.
 Visit the Teck Cominco Interpretive Centre (Victoria Day-Labour Day Weekend) and take a free, twohour guided tour at 10 a.m.
 Monday through Friday.